richo/wrongisland.org/content/pages/03_venue.md

 Title: Venue
 Date: 2014-10-15 4:18

-Wrong Island will be held at The Twisted Hop:
+Wrong Island was held at The Twisted Hop:

    616 Ferry Road, Woolston, Christchurch 8023

-Please join us for the conference, and downstairs for libations and a good time afterward.